Scenarios: How euro zone can get more bang for bailout

-Investors say Europe need more muscle to defend its bigger economies, such as Spain and Italy, from market turmoil.
+The United States has suggested leveraging up the existing 440 billion-euro European Financial Stability Facility, or EFSF, in case it has to defend bigger economies such as Spain and Italy.

-The United States has suggested leveraging up the existing 440 billion-euro European Financial Stability Facility, or EFSF.
+Euro zone officials are thinking about how to do that, now that the fund's new powers to buy bonds in secondary markets, make precautionary loans and recapitalize banks have been ratified by all 17 countries using the euro.

-Euro zone officials are thinking about how to do that once the fund's new powers to buy bonds in secondary markets, make recautionary loans and recapitalize banks are ratified, which is expected by mid-October.
+Below are some ways the options under discussion.
+There now seems to be consensus among policymakers that the European Central Bank will not be involved in leveraging the EFSF.

-Below are some ways the euro zone could make better use of the money already available to the fund.
-Discussions are still at a preliminary stage and several options are being considered.
+Decisions on which options to choose are likely to be taken at the summit of EU leaders on October 23.

 THE EFSF COULD BECOME A BANK

-This is an idea presented by Deutsche Bank Chief Economist Thomas Mayer and Center for European Policy Studies chief Daniel Gros.
-They argue that if the EFSF were a bank, it could refinance itself at the European Central Bank.
+This is an idea first presented by Deutsche Bank Chief Economist Thomas Mayer and Center for European Policy Studies chief Daniel Gros and now backed by France.
+If the EFSF were a bank, it could refinance itself at the European Central Bank.

 With its 440 billion euros, the EFSF could buy bonds of countries under market stress on the secondary market and then use these bonds as collateral to borrow cash from the ECB in the central bank's liquidity operations, as other banks do.